 Most wild-caught sockeye salmon sold in the U.S. is from Alaska, with those from the Copper River being particularly prized and Bristol Bay being especially prolific.
 Commercial catches of sockeye also come from Oregon, Washington, and British Columbia.

 Like all salmon, sockeyes start out their lives hatching in freshwater streams.
-Uniquely among salmon, sockeyes prefer watersheds with lakes and spend up to three years living in lakes (versus, for example, the one to 1.5 years chinook salmon spend in freshwater streams when they first hatch) before heading downstream to the ocean.
+Uniquely among salmon, sockeyes prefer watersheds with lakes and spend up to three years living in lakes (versus, for example, the one to one-and-a-half years chinook salmon spend in freshwater streams when they first hatch) before heading downstream to the ocean.
 Some sockeye populations stay in freshwater lakes for their whole life-cycle; they are often called "silver trout" and are much smaller than other sockeyes.

 Sockeyes spend the saltwater portion of their lives in the North Pacific.
 They can be found along the coast in Northern California, Oregon, Washington, British Columbia, and Alaska, and then over to northern Japan.
 When they reach maturity and are ready to spawn, they head back towards their home stream and swim upriver to breed.